Gamepad Xbox Elite Series 2 Core

 Stick Movement Linearity Test

-Resolution test for Xbox Elite Series 2 Core • Firmware 5.23.6.0 • Stick Analyzer 2.0.3.0Cable connection • Xinput mode.
+Linearity test for Xbox Elite Series 2 Core • Firmware 5.23.6.0 • Stick Analyzer 2.0.3.0Cable connection • Xinput mode • Manual Input.
 Uploaded, by John Punch

 Stick Motion Resolution Analysis